Nutrition facts label: Australia and New Zealand

 Australia and New Zealand use a nutritional information panel of the following format:

 Other items are included as appropriate, and the units may be varied as appropriate (e.g. substituting ml for g, or mmol for mg in the 'Sodium' row).
 In April 2013 the New Zealand government introduced rules around common claims made on food packaging, such as 'low in fat'.
 In June 2019, the Food Regulation Standing Committee (FRSC) proposed pictorial approaches to convey the amount of sugars and/or added sugar in a serving of food.
-An experiment showed that sugar-teaspoon labelling reduced the intention to purchase of sugar-sweetened beverages.
+An experiment showed that sugar-teaspoon labelling reduced the intention to purchase sugar-sweetened beverages.

 Canada

 In Canada, a standardized "Nutrition Facts" label was introduced as part of regulations passed in 2003, and became mandatory for most prepackaged food products on December 12, 2005.
 (Smaller businesses were given until December 12, 2007, to make the information available.)
 In accordance with food packaging laws in the country, all information, including the nutrition label, must be written in both English and French, the country's two official languages.
 The province of Québec has specific requirements in regards to bilingual packaging, most notably being that the French language must be the prominent language on product labels.

 Canadian regulation tightly controls the manner in which the nutrition fact table (NFT) data are laid out.
 There is a variety of possible formats for use on a given food package.
-A hierarchy is used to select among the formats (28 main formats, and 2–7 sub formats for each).
+A hierarchy is used to select among the formats (28 main formats, and 2–7 sub-formats for each).
 This results in standard (vertical) formats being considered for use before horizontal and linear formats.
 The selection hierarchy also allows the NFT to occupy no more than 15% of the physical package's available display area (ADS), but never to be smaller than a format that would be less than 15% of ADS.
 In practice, determining the ADS of a package, and selecting the appropriate NFT format, can be a detailed calculation.

 China

 In 2011 the Chinese Ministry of Health released the National Food Safety Standard for Nutrition Labeling of Prepackaged Foods (GB 28050-2011).
 The core nutrients that must be on a label are: protein, fat, carbohydrate and sodium.
 Energy is noted in kJ.
 And all values must be per 100g/100ml.

+The following types of food are exempt from labeling: